opulo-inc/lumenpnp/doc/content/en/docs/mechanical-assembly/left-side/index.md

 {{< container-image path="images/inner_screws.png" >}}

-14. Now, mount the NEMA?? stepper motor to the back left leg.
-Attach it using four ?????? screws, ensuring that the connector is facing inwards towards the zip tie loops as dictated in the picture.
+14. Now, mount the NEMA17 stepper motor to the back left leg.
+Attach it using four M3x8mm screws, ensuring that the connector is facing inwards towards the zip tie loops as dictated in the picture.

 TODO(pic of motor mounted with connector facing the correct direction)

 15. Mount one of the three limit switches to the front left leg as shown in the image.
-Use two ????? screws and tap them directly into the print.
+Use two M3x8mm screws and tap them directly into the print.

 TODO(pic of mounted limit switch with hardware)

 16. Next, we'll mount the frame umbilical guide.
-Using two _____ screws, mount FDM-???? onto the front left leg as shown, threading directly into the part.
+Using two M5x25mm screws, mount FDM-???? onto the front left leg as shown, threading directly into the part.

 TODO(pic of frame umbilical guide screwed into front left leg)

 17. Lastly, we'll assemble the umbilical swivel.
 This part helps keep the X gantry umbilical suspended over the build area.
-The two parts fit together as shown below, and are secured in place with a M5 x ?mm bolt and an M5 nylock nut.
+The two parts fit together as shown below, and are secured in place with a M5 x 40mm bolt and an M5 nut.
 Tighten so there's no play in the fit, but the two parts can swivel easily.
 Set it aside for now.